leodahal4/Tic-Tac-Toe-Using-C/README.md

 Prefer commenting line no. 168 to line no. 175.
 And uncomment line no.171 to line no. 181

+ > This project is still under development, #Stay_Tuned

 /* DESIGNED By
 **            _ _ _ _      _ _ _
 ** |         |            |     |